harborretail/chadburn/README.md

 ## Docs

-More detailed documentation generated from Typedoc can be found at `docs/index.html` within the project repository.
+More detailed documentation generated from Typedoc can be found at `docs/index.html` within the project repository, or at https://harborretail.github.io/chadburn

 Additionally you can take a look at the offiical dbus documentation for [NetworkManager](https://developer-old.gnome.org/NetworkManager/stable/spec.html) and [ModemManager](https://www.freedesktop.org/software/ModemManager/doc/latest/ModemManager/ref-dbus.html) for specifications on the data you're getting out of Chadburn.
 A lot of the Typedoc documentation replicates the official documentation for these services, but may not reflect the specific version of NetworkManager or ModemManager you have installed on your system.